 Email the authors or create an email template to send to all relevant legislators.

-Assembly Member Elhawary's workplace surveillance legislation establishes new limits on employers' use of electronic monitoring tools while carving out specific exemptions for national security operations.
-The measure prohibits surveillance in employee-only areas like bathrooms, break rooms, and lactation spaces, unless mandated by court order, and grants workers the right to leave monitoring devices behind during off-duty hours and meal periods.
+Assembly Member Elhawary's workplace surveillance legislation establishes new restrictions on employer monitoring practices while carving out specific exemptions for national security operations.
+The bill prohibits surveillance in employee-only areas like bathrooms, locker rooms, break rooms, and lactation spaces, while allowing workers to leave monitoring devices behind during off-duty hours and meal periods.

 Ayes | Noes | NVR | Total | Result |